Department of Radiology Residency

-- Newly opened Lunder inpatient facility, including 150 inpatient beds and three floors of state-of-the-art operating rooms that include radiologic equipment to facilitate image-guided procedures.
+- Newly opened Lunder inpatient facility, including 150 inpatient beds and three floors of state-of-the-art operating rooms that include radiologic equipment (including MRI) to facilitate image-guided procedures.
 A PET/CT scanner and a 3T MRI are installed immediately adjacent to the neurology ICU.

 - Newly renovated emergency radiology section within the Emergency Department, with two 64 slice MDCT scanners and a 1.5T MRI that is predominantly dedicated to the imaging of the emergency department patients.

 - New Yawkey Center for outpatient care and new musculoskeletal imaging center.

 The department performs more than 650,000 examinations annually.
 The high volume of cases facilitates teaching and clinical investigations.
 For example, the department census for 2013 included: